farblos/wpg2dk/README.md

     Pictures.db
     ```

-    created in directory `$wpgsqltimpdir`.
+    created in directory `$wpgsqlitedir`.

 ## Converting the WPG Metadata

-Generally, `wpg2dk` extracts only metadata from the WPG metadata
+`wpg2dk` extracts only metadata from the WPG metadata database
-database which can be assigned in the right hand pane of WPG,
+which can be assigned in the right hand pane of WPG, which are:
-which are:

 - People tags
 - Geotag